ariebesehl/RaggedAlliance2/README.md

 - Great care and delicate consideration to ensure sane and balanced defaults
 - Extreme customizability (optional)
 - A great tool to effectively learn to use and operate all of the game's assets
+- Drop-in/-out gaming and join-in-progress (JIP) supported (for example, dynamically adjusted enemy forces based on number of players)

 ## Limitations
 - The mission has been a steady on/off work-in-progress since late 2021, but is definitely enjoyably **playable for hours-on-end**, due to the inherent randomness and the progress system